arblvlrn/Programming-Assignment-4/README.md

 - matplotlib

-Before anything else I used
+Before anything else, I used
 ````
 import pandas as pd
 ````